cdl-geneseo/geneseo-dictionary/A/ADE.md

 # ADE

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : ADE

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / ə-diː-iː1.
 Acronym form of Alpha Delta Epsilon, a local Greek sorority, with a house on Livingston St. Colors are purple and white.
 “You can spot a sister of ADE by the colors of her letters.”K. Andryshak, 2012